 Some service providers simply omit that factor from their decisions, while others may not extend their best rates or service plans to you—or they will require a deposit.

 The mortgage underwriting process is detailed and rigorous, and as a result, most lenders put a lot of weight on credit scores to evaluate your creditworthiness.

 However, some mortgage issuers will do manual underwriting where they evaluate your file without a credit score.
 Typically, you will need to provide proof of extended on-time payment history for your non-credit accounts such as rent, phone, utilities, and other monthly bills.

 Financing a home purchase without a credit score will require some effort but is doable.
 You are less likely to find a big bank willing to underwrite a mortgage without a credit score, but you do have options among smaller lenders, online lenders, local banks, and credit unions.

 Life Without a Credit Score

 It is possible to survive without a credit score.
-However, we do live in a credit-driven world, which will make getting on without a score difficult at times.
+However, we do live in a credit-dependent world, which will make getting on without a score difficult at times.
 Impossible?
 No. Challenging?
 Yes.

-It’s important to know what lies ahead of you should you choose not to have a credit score and to decide if that is the right path for you.
+It’s important to know what lies ahead of you should you choose not to have a credit score.
+Only then you can decide if that is the right path for you.